Galakart/PagerStation/README.md

 python manage.py createsuperuser
 python manage.py collectstatic

-pocsag binary to the root folder (where req.txt is, for example)
+pocsag binary to the project folder (where req.txt is, for example)

 celery -A pagerstation worker -l info -B